jeffcarbine/materia/README.md

 ### Properties

-Properties of an element in objekt are the same as an Element in JavaScript, with a few exceptions listed below.
+Properties of an element in Objekt are the same as an Element in JavaScript, with a few exceptions listed below.

 ```js
 const element = document.querySelector("#element");